 MACKAY, Ernest John Henry.
 Bristol 5.7.1880 — London 2.10.1943.
 British Archaeologist.
 Son of Richard Cockrill M. and Mary Dermott Thomas, educated at Bristol Grammar School and Bristol University.
 M.A.
 D.Litt.
 Assisted excavations in Egypt in 1907-12, trained by Petrie.
 In 1913-16 conducted excavations and photographic survey of the Theban Tombs in Egypt, in 1916-19 served as Captain in the R.A.S.C. in Egypt and Palestine.
 In 1919-20 member of Army Commission for Survey of Ancient Monuments in Palestine and Syria, in 1919-22 Custodian of Antiquities, Palestine Government.
 In 1922-26 Field Director of the Oxford University and the Field Museum (Chicago) Archaeological Expedition to Mesopotamia, in 1925 conducted excavations in Bahrain.
-In 1926-31 Special Officer for Exploration for A.S.I., in 1935-36 Director of the Expedition of American School of Indic and Iranian Studies and Boston Museum of Fine Arts to Chanhu-daro, India.
-Married 1912 Dorothy Mary Simmons.
+In 1926-31 Special Officer for Exploration for A.S.I., excavated at Mohenjo-Daro.
+In 1935-36 Director of the Expedition of American School of Indic and Iranian Studies and Boston Museum of Fine Arts to Chanhu-daro, India.
+Married 1912 Dorothy Mary Simmons, an anthropologist, one son.

 Though originally a Near Eastern archaeologist, EM has an important place in Indian archaeology, too, because of his excavations at Mohenjo-daro and Chanhu-daro.